resource0x/concert0x/README.md

 ## Legal

-You can use the source code in any way you want, all components are MIT-licensed.
-But if you use the app (as opposed to staring into source code), then please find a way to contribute to the project.
+The program and all components are MIT-licensed.
+But if you use the cloud-based app repeatedly, please find a way to contribute to the project.

 ## Acknowledgements